Ulmo0/XMR-DERO-Sticker/README.md

-A easy and way to everyone download the sticker.
+An easy away to everyone download the sticker.
 Share it!